EricksonT15/AxieOS/docs/Domain_Model.md

-# Domain Model
+# AxieOS Domain Model

+Version: 2.0 (Draft)

+---

-## Purpose
+# Purpose

-This document defines the core business entities of AxieOS and the relationships between them.
+The Domain Model defines the core business concepts of AxieOS and the relationships between them.

-## This document answers
+AxieOS models a user's GameFi operation as a **Digital Twin**.
+The domain model is intentionally independent of spreadsheets, databases, APIs, or programming languages.

+It represents **what exists**, not **how it is implemented**.

+---

+# This Document Answers

-- What objects exist in AxieOS?
+- What entities exist in AxieOS?
-- How are they related?
+- How are those entities related?
-- Which module owns each object?
-- What data belongs to each object?
+- What responsibilities does each entity have?

-## Audience

-- Project Owner
-- Contributors
-- Future AI assistants
-- Future developers

-## Update Rules

-- New entities should be added before implementation.
-- Changes to existing entities should be recorded in the Decision Log.
-- Relationships should remain consistent across all modules.
+- Which concepts are considered part of the core domain?

+---

+# Domain Philosophy

+AxieOS models a GameFi operation rather than a single blockchain or game.

+The objective is to build a reusable Digital Twin capable of representing assets, gameplay, investments, and strategies across the Axie Infinity ecosystem.

+As the ecosystem evolves, implementation details may change, but the business concepts should remain stable.

 ---